New to eLearning? If so, there are some things it helps to learn sooner instead of later.

 - Authoring tools

-Get a handle on these three and you’ve pushed yourself ahead from complete novice/deer in the headlights to someone who’s not lost in conversations with eLearning developers, trainers, and instructional designers.
+Get a handle on these three and you’ve pushed yourself ahead from complete novice/deer in the headlights to someone who’s not lost in conversations with eLearning developers, trainers, and instructional designers, and other folks who talk about online training.
 Nice!

-eLearning Basics: Three Biggies–the Learning Management System (LMS), Authoring Tools, and SCORM
+Online Training Basics: Three Biggies–Learning Management Systems (LMS), Authoring Tools, and SCORM

-Here are three good things to know before you walk into a conference room with a bunch of eLearning developers and they eat you alive for not knowing the tools of their trade.
+Here are three good things to know before you walk into a conference room with a bunch of online training professionals and they eat you alive for not knowing the tools of their trade.

 A learning management system (LMS) is a software system you can use to administer a training program.